Every business needs to be active on social media to be relevant in today’s digital world.

 The team created a new hashtag #tropicselfeet to encourage others to take this type of photo as well.
 This is a great way to write Instagram captions that drive engagement.

-Find a perspective that’s unique to your brand.
+So, work on finding a perspective that’s unique to your brand.

 For example, let’s say your company sells skateboards.
 Rather than taking a picture of a guy on a skateboard, you could mount a camera to the nose of the board.
+The options are endless.

 9. Take candids